NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 .# Abstract

-This document describes a method called "dry-run DNSSEC" that gives confidence to operators to adopt DNSSEC on their zones by publishing their newly signed zone with a special DS type digest algorithm.
-This will be treated by resolvers as an intermediate test step where DNSSEC misconfiguration errors that would otherwise lead to DNS availability issues will instead provide insecure answers.
-With the use of DNS Error Reporting, resolvers can offer DNSSEC health feedback to the zone operator who can assess the situation before committing on actually deploying DNSSEC.

-A further option for "wet-run" stub clients is also discussed where they can opt-in to DNSSEC errors for such zones by sending a specific EDNS0 option code and allowing for end-to-end DNSSEC testing.
+This document describes a method called "dry-run DNSSEC" that allows for testing DNSSEC deployments without affecting the DNS service in case of configuration errors.
+It accomplishes that by introducing a new DS Type Digest Algorithm that signals to validating resolvers that dry-run DNSSEC is used for the zone.
+DNSSEC errors are then reported with DNS Error Reporting, but the bogus answer is withheld and instead resolvers fallback from dry-run DNSSEC and provide the answer they would normally produce for the zone.
+Further options are presented for testing key rollovers with this method and an option for clients to opt-in for dry-run DNSSEC errors and allow for end-to-end DNSSEC testing.

 {mainmatter}